w3c/wai-easy-checks/content/required-fields.md

 A required form field is one that must be competed before you Submit the form or you will get an error mesage of some sort indicating the form isn't complete.

-The best way to indicate visially (and via the form field label) is to include the word 'required' as part of the label.
-However, many forms rely on a small red asterisk "\*" adjacent to the form field label to indicate a required field.
+The best way to indicate visually (and via the form field label) is to include the word 'required' as part of the label.
+However, many forms rely on a small red asterisk '\*' adjacent to the form field label to indicate a required field.
 Unfortunately the asterisk is often not announced to screen reader users as it's considered punctuation by them.
 People with low vision can ofetn miss the '\*' too due to it's small size.

 Some forms, especially Government forms, are starting to state that all fields are required unless marked 'optional'.